meta-llama/llama-stack/docs/source/cookbooks/evals.md

 The Llama Stack Evaluation flow allows you to run evaluations on your GenAI application datasets or pre-registered benchmarks.

-We introduce a new set of APIs in Llama Stack for supporting running evaluations of LLM applications.
+We introduce a set of APIs in Llama Stack for supporting running evaluations of LLM applications.
 - `/datasetio` + `/datasets` API
 - `/scoring` + `/scoring_functions` API
 - `/eval` + `/eval_tasks` API